 Plastic Waste Factsheet

-Due to the design potential, diversity, flexibility, low cost, and durability of plastics, their global use now exceeds most other man-made materials in nearly all industrial sectors.
-Plastics have made possible a tremendous array of products and technological advances, providing many societal benefits.
-The high performance-to-weight ratio of plastics relative to alternative materials has reduced environmental footprints across the life cycle of several key sectors including transportation and food delivery.
-Despite the material value plastics hold, they often end up landfilled at end-of-life (EoL) and are a major source of marine litter.
-Plastic leakage out of the economy is due to the low cost of virgin plastic feedstocks and the challenges associated with recycling combinations of plastic resins, plastics with additives, and contaminated plastics.
-Design and reuse strategies along with policy instruments such as recycled content standards, virgin resin taxes, and tradable permits are needed to increase the service life of plastic products and plastic circularity.
-Impact investing is also needed for plastic waste reduction innovation and commercialization; sustainability criteria should be used to guide such investment to avoid greenwashing.1
+Due to plastics’ design potential, diversity, flexibility, low cost, and durability, their use now exceeds most other man-made materials across nearly all industrial sectors.
+Plastics have enabled tremendous product and technological advances, providing many societal benefits.
+The high performance-to-weight ratio of plastics relative to alternatives has reduced environmental footprints across the life cycles of key sectors including transportation and food delivery.
+Despite their material value, plastics often end up landfilled at end-of-life (EoL) and are a major source of marine litter.
+Plastic leakage from the economy results from low-cost virgin plastic feedstocks and recycling challenges with resin combinations, additives, and contaminated plastics.
+Design and reuse strategies, along with policy instruments such as recycled content standards, virgin resin taxes, and tradable permits, are needed to increase plastic product service life and circularity.
+Impact investing is also needed for plastic waste reduction innovation and commercialization, with sustainability criteria guiding investment to avoid greenwashing.1,2

 Table of Plastic Definitions